 Two Hudson Valley Community College Students Named to All New York State Academic Team

-Themba Knowles and Chad Coumbes, two members of the Hudson Valley Community College student body, were named to the All New York State Community College Academic Team recently.
+James Greg and Jackson Lyons, two members of the Hudson Valley Community College student body, were named to the Phi Theta Kappa All New York State Academic Team this week.

-Knowles and Coumbes were honored at the Phi Theta Kappa Award Ceremony on April 4 at the Empire State Plaza Convention Center in Albany.
+The pair were were honored at the statewide Phi Theta Kappa Award Ceremony on April 2 at the Empire State Plaza Convention Center in Albany.